FreeAndFair/ColoradoRLA/docs/methodology.md

 particular emphasis on performance tests, which allow us to ensure that feature changes do not impact performance.

-The artifacts we produce during system development provide assurance about the functionality and security of our systems that cannot be matched by any existing elections system.
-They also serve as comprehensive documentation and test suites that can be submitted as part of the federal and state certification process.
-As a result, certification can be dramatically cheaper and faster for our systems than for systems created by other vendors.
-For example, an election tabulation system built by a team led by Dr. Kiniry and used in The Netherlands for the 2004 European Council Elections was developed and certified within 12 calendar weeks, instead of the year or more typical for election systems in that country at that time.

-This applies to system revisions and customizations as well: the unchanged parts of the modified system retain their original assurance evidence, and the new assurance evidence related to the modifications allows the modified system to be recertified quickly and inexpensively.

 Example Use of Our Methodology
 ------------------------------